thomasabishop/eolas/_meta/Topic_Log.md

 # Learning Topic Log

+## Python

+- Get PEP8 working in VSCode as linter and add to execute on save.
+(These are conventions not syntactic enforcements, style)

+- Is there a thing like prettier to enforce double quotes over single for instance?

+- Research: How do I make sure I am using `conda` and not the default install in VSCode ?
+PyCharm makes it easy to select environment.

+- Research: best practice for separating projects into `conda` environments like npm

+- Read-up more on types: what does it mean for Python to be dynamically typed.
+What is type-hinting really?
+  - Use provided pdfs and John's books

 ## Bash

 - Best way to run a command in a script - is it to `echo` it?